the visual percept of a region

 crabbed and disagreeable one, and so I like you, and bear with your grumpiness.

-something immaterial that interferes with or delays action or progress
+something immaterial that interferes with or delays action

 "It seems a shame, after we have made the boat obey us, to be